lyledean1/gptrs/README.md

 # gptrs

-*WIP*
+*Note: This is still WIP and needs alot more work to make this useful, built this is a few hours as a small demonstration*

 This takes the [OpenAI API](https://platform.openai.com/) and uses it as a cli thats built in Rust to generate code or make suggestions.

-This is mainly a small project to help myself learn Rust, some of the initial code was generated using the help of ChatGPT!
+This is mainly a small project to help myself learn Rust and get familiar with the OpenAI API, some of the initial code was generated using the help of ChatGPT!

 ### Code Completion